00ff0000red/NibbleAndAHalf/README.md

 `decode` returns an empty `std::optional` if the string contains any invalid base64 characters, whereas `decode_nocheck` will treat them as if they were all `'A'` characters.

+According to the original author, from whom this code is forked from, using `decode_nocheck` should yield at least 3x performance gains.

 Nothing is introduced into the global scope by importing the file.